asbjornb/spool/docs/DESIGN.md

 ### The Killer Feature: Retrospective Sharing

-Existing tools require `yap import` *after* a session.
+Existing tools require recording a session.
 You have to decide upfront to record.

 Spool is different: "Oh that was cool, let me share it" → open picker → browse existing logs → select → trim → annotate → publish.